 The composition is extremely exuberant.
-The bay windows of the first floor project substantially from the wall and are ornamented with attached spiralling columns with acanthus leaf capitals.
-The bays are topped with heavily modilioned and molded, closed pediments that appear to be taken directly from Palladio or Vitruvius.
+The bay windows of the first-floor project substantially from the wall and are ornamented with attached spiraling columns with acanthus leaf capitals.
+The bays are topped with heavily modillioned and molded, closed pediments that appear to be taken directly from Palladio or Vitruvius.

-Above the bays, the second floor windows are relatively plain in detail but sit underneath some amazing hoods sitting on heavy scrolled brackets.
+Above the bays, the second-floor windows are relatively plain in detail but sit underneath some amazing hoods sitting on heavy scrolled brackets.
 The central window is narrow but tall and is capped with a hood that is arched above the window.
-Above the 2nd story windows is a very plain architrave and modilioned cornice.
+Above the 2nd story windows are very plain architraves and modillioned cornices.
 The dormer is a modern addition as evidenced by the 1924 tax photo

 I think it’s a young girl.
 Interestingly, the 1870 census entry for Stephen & Sarah Hall lists a daughter named Sarah who was 22 years old.
 She would have been 4 or 5 when our subject was built.
 Seems about the right age for this face.
 And, to go a little deeper down the rabbit hole, we have the Littlefield family.
 Nahum Sr & Jr and Charles Littlefield were ship carvers working on Central Wharf in 1853.
 Stephen Hall was listed as doing business at 1 Central Wharf at the same time.
 Exactly what his trade was remains something of a mystery.
 Could one of the Littlefields have carved these faces?